assembler-institute/sass-clone-instagram/README.md

 >
 > The purpose of this project is to learn the basics of SASS and put them into practice by building a visual replica of Instagram

+## SASS introductory questions

+· What is SASS?
+What does SASS stand for?
+· What is a CSS pre-processor?
+· What does a pre-processor have to do with SASS?
+· Why use SASS?
+· SASS has disadvantages?
+Which are?
+· What is a SASS Variable?
+Explain why are useful
+· Explain the SASS variables property with an example.
+· What is a mixin?
+Why is it important?
+Give an example · What is SCSS?
+Give an example
+· What is SASS?
+Give an example
+· What is the difference between .scss and .sass syntax.
+· In which cases would we use SCSS?
+And in which cases would we use SASS?
+· Explain how traditional CSS and Preprocessed CSS workflows are different.
+· Can we create functions with SASS?
+If it is true, give an example.
+· What is nesting?
+Is it useful?
+Give an example of nesting · Difference between @use & @import?
+Give an example
+· How can we import other CSS/SASS files in SASS?
+Give an example · Explain the concept of inheritance in SASS.
+· Why use @extend?
+Give an example

 ## Index <!-- omit in toc -->

 - [Requirements](#requirements)